The challenge of beaver dams in Blanding's turtle habitat

 Although drawing in participants was not easy — a total of 12 citizens and 33 people from the municipal sector attended the workshops in 2018 — their response was positive, there was interest and questions were raised.
 “There is still a lot of work to be done to raise awareness, but we hope that the message will find its way,” says Milaine.

-After the end of October, it is not advisable to modify water levels because the animals are preparing for hibernation, so we will have to wait a while before these installations can hopefully be set up.
-In the meantime, however, all participants will receive an information package summarizing the main concepts discussed during the sessions and will be invited to complete a questionnaire this winter, the same one they had completed before the workshop, to test their knowledge, and, as a result, measure the impact of this initiative.
+After the end of October, it is not advisable to modify water levels because the animals are preparing for hibernation.
+We will have to wait a while before these installations can be set up.
+In the meantime, all participants will receive an information package summarizing the main concepts discussed during the sessions and will be invited to complete a questionnaire this winter, the same one they had completed before the workshop, to test their knowledge, and, as a result, measure the impact of this initiative.